The erratic road to Wolkefit Pass through the Simien Mountains

-The pass, also known as Uolchefit or Wilkifit, it’s the highest point through the Semien Mountains, part of the Ethiopian Highlands.
+Set high in the Semien Mountains, the road to the summit is totally unpaved.
+It’s called B30.
+The pass, also known as Uolchefit or Wilkifit, is the highest point through the Semien Mountains, part of the Ethiopian Highlands.
 It’s one of the most famous mountain passes of the country.